isfett/php-analyzer/README.md

 ## Planned
 - Find Duplicate Code (ignoring codestyle, just checking statements)
 - Find Classes/Functions with the highest cyclomatic complexity
+- Halstead-Metrics
+- Most Used Constants (Order by name or value)

 ## Contributing
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information.